Knowledge about basic principles in Molecular Biology, Cellular Communication and Immunology is required.

 Cancer will be discussed in all its aspects, from basic genetics to treatment options in the clinic.
 Therefore, this module deals with general molecular biology, DNA replication and repair, transcription regulation, protein synthesis, molecular biology of viruses, cell cycle regulation, apoptosis, alterations in cell behaviour including the metastatic properties, interaction of tumour cells and stroma, angiogenesis, epidemiology and pathology of cancer, the immunological response to tumours, diagnosis and treatment of cancer, and new therapies on basis of the insights in cancer development.

-The student can explain how changes in molecular processes in a cell result in transformation to cancer (cell cycle, apoptosis, oncogenes and suppressor genes) and how the tumour microenvironment impact cancer progression (heterogeneity, angiogenesis, metastasis and immunity).
+explains how changes in molecular processes in a cell result in transformation to cancer (cell cycle, apoptosis, oncogenes and suppressor genes) and how the tumour microenvironment impact cancer progression (heterogeneity, angiogenesis, metastasis and immunity)

-The student can classify tumours on basis of morphology, nomenclature and biological behaviour.
+classifies tumours on basis of morphology, nomenclature and biological behaviour

-The student can translate and extrapolate molecular knowledge of cancer to current and futur anticancer therapies.
+translates and extrapolates molecular knowledge of cancer to current and future anticancer therapies

 Mode of instruction

 The exam consists of 36 open questions.
 It is an open book exam.
-The mark for this exam is 85% of the final mark for this module.
 All practicums and obligatory assignments have to be executed sufficiently.
-Two practicums will be judged with a mark that counts for 15% of the final mark.
+One practicum report will be judged with a mark that counts for CIS.

 B. Alberts et al., Molecular Biology of the Cell.